fbacchella/SimpleProvider/README.md

 `default` loads the default keystores for this JVM.
 `system` try to identify the default key store for this system (`KeychainStore` or `Windows-MY`)

+It adds the support for the type `pem` that allows to store PEM encoded certificates chain or individual certificate.

 Providers settings take either a class name or try to load all providers declared as a service (see http://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html)